Skin sloughing: Infections

+Bacterial infections include toxic shock syndrome, staph infection, and scarlet fever.

 Diseases

 Dermatitis

 Dermatitis, or skin inflammation, involves skin peeling.
 Atopic dermatitis (or eczema) is the most common inflammatory skin disease.
 Skin may slough in a peeling fashion.
 Contact dermatitis arises from contact with a skin irritant.
 The ensuing irritation can cause sores and skin sloughing. and Seborrheic dermatitis which is associated with skin shedding through dandruff.

 Psoriasis

 Psoriasis is the proliferation of keratinocytes.
-There are several factors that can contribute to the development of Psoriasis.
-One mechanism uses Receptor tyrosine kinase activates other cell signaling pathways and eventually MAP kinase.
-This increases transcription and results in cell proliferation.[7]
-Generally, Psoriasis affects innate and adaptive immune system cells.
-Cells that are impacted in Psoriasis include dendritic cells, T lymphocytes, and keratinocytes.
-Depending on the stage of the disease, the impacts may be larger on different cell types.[8]
+There are several factors that can contribute to the development of psoriasis.
+A prevalent mechanism of disease expression involves the malfunction and dysregulation of Receptor tyrosine kinase, whose abnormal hyper-activity activates other cell signaling pathways and eventually MAP kinase.
+This increases transcription and results in cell proliferation.
+Generally, psoriasis affects innate and adaptive immune system cells.
+Cells that are impacted in psoriasis include dendritic cells, T lymphocytes, and keratinocytes.
+Depending on the stage of the disease, the impacts may be larger on different cell types.
 The proliferation of epidermal cells is associated with an increase in skin sloughing.